bbatsov/batsov.com/_posts/2024-02-26-emacs-dead-and-loving-it.md

 when some people are ready to write off Emacs as dead yet again, I'd be more inclined to pronounce a "Golden Age of Emacs".

+It amuses me how many people keep chasing after shiny and new things, even if they don't really need them.
+Emacs has covered all of my use-cases for so long that I don't even bother to upgrade to the new releases right way.
+I'm writing this article in Emacs 28, as I didn't really have much of an incentive to upgrade to Emacs 29, despite it packing a lot of improvements.
+Even if Emacs didn't add any few features for the next decade I'd be a pretty happy camper.
+Perhaps that's a reflection of my appreciation for minimalism, perhaps I've grown wiser with age, but I'm no longer equating "progress" with "more".

 I've written [at length about the merits of Emacs]({% post_url 2021-11-16-why-emacs-redux %}) in the past, so I'm not going to repeat myself here.
 I'll just remind you about the old saying "Don't judge a book by its cover".
 Or by it's popularity or marketing campaigns for that matter.
 Essence is what matters, not superficial appearances.